 Summertown in the beautiful Piccadilly Valley is home to a handful of wineries including Ashton Hills, Barratt Wines, and Greenhill Wines Cellar Door & Cafe with dining overlooking the vineyards.
 The Summertown Aristologist offers a dining and cellar door experience featuring natural wines and local seasonal produce.

 Half an hour east of Adelaide, Uraidla is home to the historic Uraidla Hotel and The Uraidla Brewery handcrafting beer within the hip Uraidla Republic café and bakery.
 Across the road Lost in a Forest is a restaurant and wine bar with legendary wood-oven pizzas and Basket Range wines in a converted church.
 Stall 1195 café and gallery is a weekend brunch favourite.
-Other highlights are the Uraidla and Summertown Show, and the Uraidla Market on the first and third Sunday of every month.
+Other highlights are hiring an e-Bike or joining a bespoke tour with E-Go Bike Hire, the Uraidla and Summertown Show, Uraidla Sustainability Fair and the Uraidla Market on the first and third Sunday of every month.

 Just out of Woodside’s main street is Heritage Park, a former dairy factory, which now houses Woodside Cheese Wrights and Melba’s Chocolates and Confectionery.
-There are several pubs, galleries, antique and second-hand shops and cafés, as well as nearby cellar doors including Artwine, Barristers Block Wines, Bird in Hand (restaurant and cellar door currently closed for redevelopment) and Petaluma Wines.
+There are several pubs, galleries, antique and second-hand shops and cafés, as well as nearby cellar doors including Artwine, Barristers Block Wines, Bird in Hand, Simon Tolley Wines and Petaluma Wines.
 A country market is held on the third Saturday of each month.

 Onkaparinga Valley Scenic Drive – Hahndorf to Birdwood